1980s glam makes a Paris comeback as Chanel stays classy

-She was not a fan either of the exaggerated padded shoulders of his coats.
+Foley was not a fan either of the exaggerated padded shoulders of his coats.
 "Just how silly can a shoulder treatment get?
 Answer: Pretty silly."

-There was no such controversy at Chanel, where designer Karl Lagerfeld, who was only hitting his stride in the 1980s, continued his modernising riff on the brand's core looks, with lots of boucle wool jackets, coats and skirts, and piles of pearls and big necklaces.
+There was no such controversy at Chanel, where designer Karl Lagerfeld, who was only hitting his stride in the 1980s, continued his modernising riff on the brand's core looks, with lots of boucle wool jackets, coats and skirts, piles of pearls and big necklaces.

 The Kaiser, as Lagerfeld is known, created an old-fashioned couture salon inside the French capital's Grand Palais.

 His models strode down the aisles in front of stars that included singer Pharrell Williams in riding hats.

 While Coco Chanel loved to sport a boater, Lagerfeld told AFP that the hats were "something you could nearly wear on your bike and on your motorbike because they can protect you.

 "They are quite tough... but at the same time they have a frivolous note with a piece of jewellery of a flower there," he added.

 A strong equestrian theme ran right through the collection with the hats decorated with rosettes and black riding boots open at the ankles.

 Despite the set evoking the nostalgia of an old couture show, Lagerfeld, 82, said there was nothing old-school about his clothes.

 "These dresses are not old couture, the collection has a more street attitude," he insisted.